donutrj/heartbreaker/content/Classes (Old)/Barbarians.md

 ## Ancestral Guardians
 For you, rage is a family heirloom passed down through generations, like a pocket-watch or a cake recipe.
 Its embrace is as comfortable as a pair of well-worn boots.
 When you scream your battle cry, a hundred ghostly voices sing in harmony.

-You are proficent with medium armor and can use martial ranged weapons.
+You are proficient with medium armor and can use martial ranged weapons.
 ### Progression
 2. Ancestral Protectors
 3. Spirit Shield